MEET OUR TEAM

 Emily has been singing, dancing, and performing since childhood.
 Emily studied dance at numerous competitive studios growing up, including Center Stage Dance Academy, Cutting Edge Dance Center and Inland Pacific Ballet.
 Emily attended the Orange County School of the Arts where she received training in the Musical Theater.
 Some of her credits while attending the Orange County School of the Arts were, Purity in Anything Goes, Ensemble in Titanic, and Kirstine in A Chorus Line, which was directed by Broadway star, Krysta Rodriguez.
 After attending OCSA for high school, Emily moved on to study her BFA in Musical Theater at Texas Christian University and performed in shows such as Everyman, Sweeney Todd, and Pippin, and was able to train with Broadway professionals.
 She is now studying Communication Studies at Azusa Pacific University.
 Emily’s professional credits include, Dance Ensemble, The Music Man; Alice, Bye Bye Birdie; Ensemble, Wizard of Oz, all at the Candlelight Pavilion.
 Another professional credit she has is Tammy in Hairspray with Broadway in the Park.
 Emily has an extreme passion for teaching children the arts.

-Sarah is from the close city of Duarte and is a recent graduate of Azusa Pacific University where she studied English Education and Biblical Studies.
-Her passion for language and performing arts began when she was eight years old and took her first dance class at Centre Stage Dance Academy in Monrovia.
-She danced at CSDA and Athletic Dance Garage for a total of ten years.
-During this time, she has competed in several dance competitions including KAR, Starpower, NUVO, and Showstoppers.
-Sarah has also performed in dance ensembles in shows like Joseph and the Technicolor Dreamcoat, Guys and Dolls, as well as private dance recitals.
-Sarah was also a member of APU’s Hip Hop team from 2015-2016.
-She has experience in jazz/contemporary, ballet, hip hop, and tap and is especially interested in dance technique.
+Sarah grew up in the San Gabriel valley and is thankful to work within a close community.
+She graduated from Azusa Pacific University with bachelor's and master's degrees in English, and is pursuing a second master's degree in Tolkien Studies.
+She has been dancing and performing for over fifteen years.
+Her training took place at studios such as Centre Stage Dance Academy and Athletic Dance Garage.
+During this time, she competed in dance competitions including KAR, Starpower, NUVO, and Showstoppers, and has been a part of nationally ranking teams.
+Sarah has also performed in dance ensembles in shows like Joseph and the Technicolor Dreamcoat, Guys and Dolls, and You're a Good Man Charlie Brown.
+Sarah was also a member of APU’s Hip Hop team from 2015-2016, performing at events throughout Los Angeles.
+She has experience in jazz/contemporary, ballet, hip hop, and tap and is especially interested in ballet and jazz technique.
 Her goal as an aspiring educator is to take what dance has given her and use it to guide young dancers to their full potential.
-Sarah's hope is that she can reach as many students as she can through this art form and show them that their talents, from ballet to hip hop, deserve to be seen, developed, and shared.

 Kristen grew up in Lincolnshire, England.
 She studied ballet, tap, modern, jazz, and contemporary at the Joyce Mason School of Dance from the age of 2 until 19.
 Kristen has a Bachelor of Arts degree in Fashion design from the University of Kingston in Surrey, and moved to Columbus, Ohio in 2005 for a job offer designing clothes for Abercrombie & Fitch.